Photo credit: Blake Bronstad, Courtesy of Pure Order Brewing Company

-Brass Bear Brewing & Bistro is a hidden gem within The Funk Zone.
+Brass Bear Brewing & Bistro is a hidden gem within the Funk Zone.
 This tucked-away location is worth the find and a full pour.
 Don’t know what to get?
 Choose a beer flight with four samples.
 If your hunger is coming out of hibernation, we’d pair the Hopping Grizzly IPA with the bistro’s Brass Bear Burger or one of its killer grilled cheese sammies.
 For those who prefer grapes to hops, wine is also available by the glass—and craft cocktails are aplenty.
 While savoring your beer and meal pairing, soak in the sunshine on Brass Bear’s expanded outdoor patio with optimal space for social distancing.

 Traveling by train?
 Stopover at The Brewhouse, a popular locals spot just a hop, skip and jump away from the Santa Barbara Amtrak station.
 Those with a sense of humor will appreciate its beer list, with crafty names like Motivation Destroyer IPA and Lobotomator Doppelbock.
 While watching the game on one its many TVs, experience a taste of the unusual with its chile-infused Habanero Pilsner.

 SOCO (SOUTH OF COTA)

 DOWNTOWN SANTA BARBARA

 If you crave sizzling pizza with your cold brews, Institution Ale Company has you covered.
-Their tall pours come in a wide variety of unique flavors, including Blueberry Day Dreamin’ and The Flue, a Habanero Smoked Porter that will have you sniffling with good reason.
-The expansive brewery’s tasting room offers ample space to gather with friends to watch the game, test your own skills with classic arcade games, and their menu includes warm soft pretzels and a Spicy Honey Bacon Pizza that will leave you drooling.
+Its tall pours come in a wide variety of unique flavors, including Raspberry Day Dreamin’ and White Walls, a tropical, citrus-infused IPA.
+The expansive tasting room patio offers ample space to gather with friends to watch the game and test your own skills with classic arcade games.
+The menu includes warm soft pretzels and a spicy honey bacon pizza that will leave you drooling.